damianhakert/damianhakert.github.io/source/jobs/developer/index.html.md

 * You share our [values](/handbook/#values), and work in accordance with those values.
 * [A technical interview](/jobs/#technical-interview) is part of the hiring process for this position.

-We typically hire people who have experience in programming languages used at GitLab (e.g. Ruby on Rails, Go), but we welcome candidates who have excellent experience in other languages and frameworks.
-Tackling a GitLab CE issue is a good way to demonstrate your ability to learn and debug.

 ## Workflow

 The basics of GitLab development can be found in the [developer onboarding](/handbook/developer-onboarding/#basics-of-gitlab-development) document.